L0uisPham/Kayoris/README.md

 This Telegram bot is designed to assist with Japanese language studies and enhance productivity through various integrated features.
 It's a multifunctional bot that integrates language learning tools, long-term memory aids, event management through Google Calendar, weather updates, and more.

+## Known bugs
+- requirements.txt is not up to date
+- Some changes have yet to be pushed

 ## Features

 - **Langchain Custom Tool**: A specialized tool integrated into the bot to assist in Japanese language studies.
 It offers various functionalities tailored for learners at different levels.